norrisng/fsd-doc/docs/api/info.md

 | `(sched dep)` | Scheduled departure; e.g. ` 2215` or 10:15pm Z              |
 | `(EET)`       | Estimated enroute time; e.g. `1:37`                         |
 | `(FOB)`       | Fuel on board; e.g. `2:30`                                  |

-*IVAO's format likely differs, but this has not been investigated in detail.*